Supposeduck30/NeuralNetwork2.0/README.md

 ## Known Issues
 - Due to the random seed, the results will be different every time the code is run
-- Some predictions may be in the negatives but still close to 0 (This is due to the tanh function)
+- Some predictions may be in the negatives but still close to 0 (this is due to the tanh function)